Municipal Securities Suitability

 For Series 6, the municipal-fund-security recommendations that most often show up are 529 plan share-class selection, 529 plan state-of-residence analysis, and LGIP or ABLE recommendations for specific customers.

-G-19's three obligations mirror FINRA Rule 2111:
+The rule's three obligations mirror the FINRA suitability rule:

 | Obligation | Scope | Test |